Running the offline database cleanup utility

 The Last Run Date and Last Run Status columns contain information about the most recent time when each of the modules was cleaned up.
 This information can help you decide on the modules that you want to include in the cleanup.

-The BL Value module is available in TrueSight Server Automation 8.9.04.003.
-It is applicable for Oracle databases and available only when you run the offline cleanup utility through the GUI.
+The BL Value module is applicable for Oracle databases, and it is available only when you run the offline cleanup utility through the GUI.

 Select the retention period for your data (in days).
 Data older than the specified retention period will be purged.
 The retention period can be set to a maximum of 9999 days and a minimum of 3 days.
 Default retention period for Job Run Event and Audit Trail is 14 days and for all other modules it is 90 days.
 The retention period is applied to all Job Result data irrespective of the existing retention policy set at the individual job level.